SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 ## Command specifications

+Please note: the example JSON snippets use comments for explanation but only standard JSON files (without comments) are accepted by `dops`.

 ### Upload Daml Packages

 This command will upload the required Daml Finance interfaces, (default) implementations as well as all of the